Read This First

 Prompt 3: Members of religions often tell the unbelieving that their disbelief or doubt is a reflection of their wickedness or rebellion against the God in question.
 Comment on the power of this tactic.

-The Power of Labeling Doubt as Wickedness in Religious Contexts is where the argument earns or loses its force.
+The Power of Labeling Doubt as Wickedness in Religious Contexts matters only if it survives the strongest pressure against it.

-The section turns on The Power of Labeling Doubt as Wickedness in Religious Contexts, Guilt and Fear, and Cognitive Dissonance.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Power of Labeling Doubt as Wickedness in Religious Contexts, Guilt and Fear, and Cognitive Dissonance in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Power of Labeling Doubt as Wickedness in Religious Contexts distinct from Guilt and Fear.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Power of Labeling Doubt as Wickedness in Religious Contexts distinct from Guilt and Fear.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Appeals to Authority